 expert medical advice?

-The independent review organization has readily available medical experts who will make a decision within 40 days.
+The independent review organization has readily available medical experts who will make a decision within 45 days.
 Expedited decisions are also available, allowing for a decision within 3 days.
 The decision must be based on all documents submitted by the HMO and the enrollee, including medical records, attending health provider's professional recommendation, consulting reports from health care professionals, terms of coverage, federal FDA approval, and medical or scientific evidence or evidence-based standards.
-The decision in each case is binding on the health plan company but not on you (the enrollee) or on other similarly affected enrollees.
+The decision in each case is binding on the HMO but not on you (the enrollee) or on other similarly affected enrollees.

 The Department of Health has the ability to contract with expert medical consultants when needed as part of a complaint investigation.
 It is unlikely that an investigation of complex, unproven, experimental or investigative medical treatment would be completed within 45 days.

 - Does the issue in your complaint affect other enrollees as well as

-Decisions reached by the independent review organization affect only you, the enrollee who filed the external review request.
+Decisions reached by the independent review organization affect only the enrollee who filed the external review request.
 The State of Minnesota's decision can be enforced for all similarly affected enrollees.
-A health plan company can appeal the State of Minnesota's decision through an administrative hearing and ultimately to state court.
+An HMO can appeal the State of Minnesota's decision through an administrative hearing and ultimately to state court.

 - I don't know anything about the law.
 How do I know that my

 complaint is a legal issue or that it is handled correctly?

-The Minnesota Department of Health has experience investigating complaints filed by health plan company enrollees.
+The Minnesota Department of Health has experience investigating complaints filed by HMO enrollees.
 The staff understand state laws that govern Minnesota health plan companies.